feature-image

 Watch What’s Trending Now!

 Now, UFC heavyweight champion Tom Aspinall has added his voice to that conversation.
-Speaking at a recent press conference, the British star acknowledged that the reported figure attached to Benn’s deal raised eyebrows across the MMA world.
+Speaking at a press conference, the British star acknowledged that the reported figure attached to Benn’s deal raised eyebrows across the MMA world.

 “I mean, I think it’s bothered everybody,” Aspinall said.
-“I think if one guy’s getting paid 15 million and the other guy’s getting 15 grand, I think that’s a big difference, right?
+“I think if one guy’s getting paid $15 million and the other guy’s getting $15 grand, I think that’s a big difference, right?
 Which is part of the reason that I want to explore other options.”

-This leads us into the next part of the on-going story.
-Aspinall recently announced a partnership with Eddie Hearn’s Matchroom Talent Agency, a commercial and advisory deal designed to grow his brand outside the UFC.
-The agreement doesn’t change his promotional contract as the British fighter remains the UFC heavyweight champion but it does signal a shift in how he plans to approach the financial and maybe other aspects of his career moving forward.
+Aspinall announced a partnership with Eddie Hearn’s Matchroom Talent Agency on Thursday, a commercial and advisory deal designed to grow his brand outside the UFC.
+The agreement doesn’t change his promotional contract as the English fighter remains the UFC heavyweight champion, but it does signal a shift in how he plans to approach the financial and other aspects of his career.

 For years, Aspinall was represented primarily by his father, Andy Aspinall.
 Now, with Matchroom involved, negotiations and brand partnerships could take on a different scale.
 When asked whether working with a major representation could strengthen his position during future contract talks, Aspinall acknowledged the logic.